AdobeDocs/experience-manager-65-lts.en/help/sites-administering/identity-management.md

 Individual visitors to your website can only be identified when you provide the ability for them to log in.
 There are various reasons why you may want to provide a login capability:

-* [AEM Communities](/help/communities/overview.md)Site visitors are required to sign in to post content to the community.
 * [Closed User Groups](/help/sites-administering/cug.md)

   You may need to limit access to your website (or sections of it) to specific visitors.